SkazDime/SKAZMYO-TRACKER/README.md

 Skazius Strength Tracker App
-Skazius Strength Tracker is a personal resistance training tracker app designed for use on a Samsung S21 device.
+Skazius Strength Tracker is a personal resistance training tracker app designed for use on an Android device.
 This app allows you to log and monitor your strength training exercises, providing a comprehensive tool for tracking your fitness progress.

 Features
 Log exercises with date, start time, and end time